 Who can now take money from their pension?

-Most people with a personal pension (sometimes called a “money purchase pension”) can now withdraw some or all of it all in cash when you get to 55 or over, even if you are still working.
+Most people with a personal pension (sometimes called a “money purchase pension” or a “defined contribution scheme”) can now withdraw some or all of it all in cash when you get to 55 or over.
+Even if you are still working.

 - the under 55’s.
 Don’t believe anyone who says you can get money from a pension if you are under 55 – they are either mistaken or this is a scam;

-- people who are already getting a pension from an annuity – you change and take out cash;.
+- people who are already getting a pension from an annuity – you can’t change it and take cash instead;

 - people in a final salary scheme can only take money out if they first transfer it into a personal pension and then access it.
 This may be VERY poor value for money.
 And you are taking on a lot of risk.
-In 2020, many people who have done this in the last few years have watched the value of their stock market investments plummet because of coronavirus and may be regretting not sticking with the safe option of a fixed amount every month.
 If the transfer value is over £30,000 you will have to pay for independent financial advice first before you do this.